Voluntary euthanasia: China and Hong Kong

 Euthanasia is a criminal offense in China.
 For example, in Shanghai a 67-year-old man was sentenced to five years in prison when he euthanized his 92-year-old mother when she emerged from a hospital procedure only able to move one finger and one toe.
 The sentence was considered lenient because he had displayed filial piety toward his mother.

 While active euthanasia remains illegal in China, it is gaining increasing acceptance among doctors and the general populace.

+Medical practitioners in China support euthanasia laws.
+A 2006 research emphasised that studies in the 1990s revealed a substantial surge in support for euthanasia, particularly among medical personnel.
+This is corroborated by a poll conducted by the Chinese Academy of Medical Sciences, which found that 95% of medical staffs approved of the act of euthanasia.

+Chinese culture, with its emphasis on filial piety and a taboo surrounding discussions of death, poses significant obstacles to the development of euthanasia.
+The concept of euthanasia is often seen as pessimistic in this cultural context.
+However, Buddhism, the predominant religion in China, views euthanasia as a means to achieve a peaceful and suffering-free death, making it more acceptable to some.

 In Hong Kong, support for euthanasia among the general public is higher among those who put less importance on religious belief, those who are non-Christian, those who have higher family incomes, those who have more experience in taking care of terminally ill family members, and those who are older.